-SMALL BUSINESS MANAGEMENT Division of Computer Technology/Business
+SMALL BUSINESS MANAGEMENT

 The small business management certificate is designed to provide the student with an introduction to the ownership, operation and management of small business ventures.

 Graduates of the small business management option can expect to find employment as assistant managers, junior department heads, administrative assistants and front-line supervisors in small businesses.
 Job opportunities will be available in small businesses, nonprofit organizations, and in franchise ownership and management.